 For example, since Elizabeth has a food allergy we often stick to places and foods we’ve vetted.
 I didn’t realize that if a restaurant was open they usually offered a limited menu.
 This meant many safe favorites didn’t exist and we were left scrambling to find an alternative.

-We tested five different masks during our Disney World visits.
+We tested seven different masks during our Disney World visits.
 Here’s are pros and cons of each type plus general Disney World mask tips.

 Disney World After COVID Reopening: The Ugly